 - Detailed letter of interest (cover letter) addressing the job announcement.
-Please include your experiences embedding equity and inclusion in your work, see below.
+Please include any experiences you may have embedding equity and inclusion in your work, see below.

 - Unofficial transcripts

 At ACC we seek to hire candidates that demonstrate a commitment to and experience with embedding equity and inclusion into their professional role.
 Please address this specifically in your cover letter explaining what diversity, equity, and inclusion (DEI) means to you and how you may have incorporated DEI into your current or previous professional responsibilities.
-Also describe your experience working with or teaching individuals from historically marginalized populations (people of color, LGBTQ+ community members, veterans, first generation graduates, people with disabilities, etc.).
+Also describe your experience working with or teaching individuals from historically marginalized populations, which may include but are not limited to, (people of color, LGBTQ+ community members, veterans, first generation graduates, people with disabilities, etc.).
 What did you learn from these experiences and how did this inform your work?